 Bob Zolnerzak, 1972

-A number of other groups met here as well: The Eulenspiegel Society; Gay Youth, after the arson fire at the Gay Activists Alliance Firehouse in October 1974, Gay Legal Caucus; and New York State Coalition of Gay Organizations.
+A number of other groups met here as well: The Eulenspiegel Society; Gay Youth, after the arson fire at the Gay Activists Alliance Firehouse in October 1974; Gay Legal Caucus; New York State Coalition of Gay Organizations; Gay Arbitration Panel; Gay Democratic Club of Manhattan; Gay Medics; and Gay People at the New School.
 Mattachine New York filed for bankruptcy in November 1976.

 Mattachine Society Inc. of New York lease, April 26, 1972.
 Mattachine Society New York file, International Gay Information Center, Organizations, Manuscripts and Archives Division, The New York Public Library.